realworldocaml/book/book/imperative-programming/README.md

 just that change and the addition of the `memo_rec` call, we can get a memoized version of `edit_distance`.
 The memoization key is going to be a pair of strings, so we need to get our hands on a module with the necessary functionality for building a hash-table in `Base`.

-We'll use `ppx_jane` to derive the necessary functions automatically, so we don't have to write them by hand.
+Writing hash-functions and equality tests and the like by hand can be tedious and error prone, so instead we'll use a few different syntax extensions for deriving the necessary functionality automatically.
+By enabling `ppx_jane`, we pull in a collection of such derivers, three of which we use in defining `String_pair` below.

 ```ocaml env=main
 # #require "ppx_jane"